frankiesanjana/mortgage-calculator/README.md

 ### User Stories

 - As a new visitor, I want to understand quickly what the program is for.
+- As a new or returning visitor who is interested in taking out a mortgage, I want to input my details and learn what my monthly repayment will be.
+- As a new or returning visitor who is interested in taking out a mortgage, I want to input my details and learn what the total repaid over the lifetime of the mortgage will be.
+I am then able to choose a higher monthly repayment if I can afford to do so, in order to minimise the total amount that I will have to pay.
 - As a new or returning visitor, I want the program to be simple to use and easy to understand.
 - As a new or returning visitor, I want the program to work, even if I make a mistake in entering information.
 - As a new or returning visitor, I want it to be easy to exit the app when I am done using it.